ansys/pydpf-core/doc/source/user_guide/tutorials/plot/plotting_meshes.rst

     # - To save a screenshot to file, use the "screenshot" argument (as well as "notebook=False" if on a Jupyter notebook).
     # - The "off_screen" keyword only works when "notebook=False".
 If "off_screen=True" the plot is not displayed when running the code.

 ..
-[2] The |DpfPlotter| object, that is currently a PyVista based object.
+[2] The |DpfPlotter| object is currently a PyVista based object.
 That means that PyVista must be installed, and that it supports kwargs as parameter (the argument must be supported by the installed PyVista version).
 More information about the available arguments are available at :class:`pyvista.Plotter`.

-The default |DpfPlotter| object settings display the mesh with edges and lighting enabled.
+The default |DpfPlotter| object settings displays the mesh with edges and lighting enabled.
 Nevertheless, as we use the `PyVista <pyVista_github_>`_ library to create the plot, you can use additional PyVista arguments for the |DpfPlotter|
 object and |add_mesh| method (available at :func:`pyvista.plot`).